Skip to main content

 A record 906 healthcare facilities actively participated in the 2022 HEI survey and 496 of those earned an “LGBTQ+ Healthcare Equality Equality Leader” designation.
 Renown Regional Medical Center is the first and only hospital in Nevada recognized by the Human Rights Campaign.
 No other hospitals in the state met their stringent standards for the 2021 rankings.

-“Every person deserves to have access to quality healthcare, be respected and heard by their doctor and feel safe in the facility where they are receiving care,” said Tari Hanneman, (she/her) Director of Health & Aging at The Human Rights Campaign.
+“Every person deserves to have access to quality healthcare, be respected and heard by their doctor and feel safe in the facility where they are receiving care,” said Tari Hanneman, (she/her) former Director of Health & Aging at The Human Rights Campaign.
 “The Healthcare Equality Index, at its core, strives to ensure LGBTQ+ people are protected and affirmed by their healthcare providers and feel safe seeking services.
 Our HEI active participants are truly pioneering the healthcare industry by implementing robust, comprehensive LGBTQ+ inclusive policies that hopefully, because of their work, will become standard practice

 The HEI evaluates and scores healthcare facilities on detailed criteria falling under four central pillars: